Steliosk9/TriviaGame.github.io/README.md

 ### HOW TO PLAY:
-You will have 60 seconds to answer every question.
+You will have you ten question and 60 seconds to answer them.
 Regardless of if you answers are correctly or incorrectly when the timer runs out, a window will pop up giving you the results